 Treachery Cover Up: Following the rebellion, the Dark Angels have hidden all information regarding the destruction of Caliban and the Fallen's existence.
 This includes up to and including killing Inquisitors who investigate Caliban's destruction.
 In Ravenwing it's revealed that the Inner Circle keep a lot of the truth about the Horus Heresy from the rank and file battle-brothers, such as it's existence.

 Wham Episode: In Pandorax, Kaldor Draigo lets Azreal know the Grey Knights know about the Fallen, and have known for quite some time.
-It gets better from there: one of the eight founding Grey Knights was a Dark Angel, and at some point had "switched fates" with Cypher, in turn implying Cypher is a powerful psyker!
+It gets better from there: one of the eight founding Grey Knights was a Dark Angel, and at some point had "switched fates" with either Zahariel or more likely Cypher, in turn implying Cypher is a powerful psyker!

 Would Hurt a Child: When one of the potential Aspirants balks at the prospect of Nestor opening him up, Boreas takes him aside and explains that if he refused, his family would be shamed.
 The kid realizes he has to do this, but Boreas says there are no second chances, and calmly snaps the kids neck, leaving him in a room filled with decayed bones, implying that the Dark Angels have been doing this for as long as they've been recruiting from Piscina V.